*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 XII.
 Equal Rights and the New Deal

-¶ 78 Leave a comment on paragraph 78 2 Despite a concerted effort to appoint black advisors to some New Deal programs, Franklin Roosevelt did little to directly address the difficulties black communities faced.
-To do so openly would provoke southern Democrats and put his New Deal coalition at risk.
+¶ 79 Leave a comment on paragraph 79 0 Despite a concerted effort to appoint black advisors to some New Deal programs, Franklin Roosevelt did little to directly address the difficulties black communities faced.
+To do so openly would provoke southern Democrats and put his New Deal coalition–the uneasy alliance of national liberals, urban laborers, farm workers, and southern whites–at risk.
 Roosevelt not only rejected such proposals as abolishing the poll tax and declaring lynching a federal crime, he refused to specifically target African American needs in any of his larger relief and reform packages.
 As he explained to the national secretary of the NAACP, “I just can’t take that risk.” ((Kennedy, 201.))

 XIII.
 The End of the New Deal (1937-1939)